This feature is in public beta. Contact Datadog support

 Audit Logs have the same functionality as logs within the Datadog Logs Explorer:

-Filter to drill down into audit logs by Event Names (Dashboards, Monitors, Authentication, etc), Authentication Attributes (Actor, API Key ID, User email, etc),
+Filter to inspect audit logs by Event Names (Dashboards, Monitors, Authentication, etc), Authentication Attributes (Actor, API Key ID, User email, etc),

 Info), Method (